 To start with, a project management chart helps you visualize data.

-Wait… we mean, you get all the information you need without having to go through the trouble of reading lengthy documents every time.
+Wait… we mean, you get all the information you need, via data visualization tools without having to go through the trouble of reading lengthy documents every time.

 But that’s not all.